-The different chapters of the book will address issues such as what regulatory approach is more likely to elicit VC, what could undermine it, and what needs to be done to understand how the individual, situational, regulatory, and cultural dimensions of the behavioral regulatory policy paradigm interact.
-In addition, we will review and analyze methods balancing the risk to the public of reduced regulatory coercion and monitoring with the potential long-terms advantages to the public arising from a cooperative regulatory approach in which deserving regulatees feel trustworthy.
-The nature of this analysis is inevitably malleable, depending on the distinct types of behaviorally based regulatory tools, and with different target populations with diverse backgrounds and ethical preferences.
+The different chapters of the book will address issues such as what regulatory approach is more likely to elicit voluntary compliance, what could undermine such compliance, and what needs to be done to understand how the individual, situational, regulatory, and cultural dimensions of the behavioral regulatory policy paradigm interact.
+In addition, we will review and analyze methods balancing the risk to the public of reduced regulatory coercion and monitoring with the potential long-term advantages to the public arising from a cooperative regulatory approach in which deserving regulatees feel trusted.
+The nature of this analysis is inevitably flexible, as it must adapt to the distinct types of behaviorally based regulatory tools and to different target populations with diverse backgrounds and ethical preferences.